-- 4.10 The spatial area comprises the parishes of Newbury, Thatcham, Greenham and Enborne, together with those parts of Speen, Shaw cum Donnington and Cold Ash which lie outside the North Wessex Downs AONB.
-It includes the main urban areas of Newbury and Thatcham, together with their significant rural hinterland which includes a number of smaller villages, such as the service village of Cold Ash which sits within open countryside on the edge of the North Wessex Downs AONB to the north and west.
-The character of these rural areas visibly contrasts with the more urban areas of Newbury and Thatcham. - 4.11 Whilst Newbury and Thatcham are separate and distinct towns with their own character, they are geographically close and functionally related.
+- 4.8 The spatial area comprises the parishes of Newbury, Thatcham, Greenham and Enborne, together with those parts of Speen, Shaw cum Donnington and Cold Ash which lie outside the North Wessex Downs National Landscape.
+It includes the main urban areas of Newbury and Thatcham, together with their significant rural hinterland which includes a number of smaller villages, such as the service village of Cold Ash which sits within open countryside on the edge of the North Wessex Downs National Landscape to the north and west.
+The character of these rural areas visibly contrasts with the more urban areas of Newbury and Thatcham. - 4.9 Whilst Newbury and Thatcham are separate and distinct towns with their own character, they are geographically close and functionally related.
 Both towns have significant employment provision and Newbury provides many of the major services, including retail and leisure facilities.
-There is significant movement between the two towns and transport linkages, by rail and road are vital. - 4.12 The area is well located in terms of access to rail and to the strategic road network.
-There are train stations at Newbury, Newbury Racecourse and Thatcham enabling rail access to Reading and London and to the West Country. - 4.13 The Newbury and Thatcham urban area is the main focus for development in the current Local Plan and will remain the focus in the LPR Local Plan Review.
+There is significant movement between the two towns and transport linkages, by rail and road are vital. - 4.10 The area is well located in terms of access to rail and to the strategic road network.
+There are train stations at Newbury, Newbury Racecourse and Thatcham enabling rail access to Reading and London and to the West Country. - 4.11 The Newbury and Thatcham urban area is the main focus for development in the current Local Plan and will remain the focus in the LPR.
 Though there are constraints of flood zone and designated heritage assets, including the registered battlefield of the First Battle of Newbury (1643) immediately to the west of Newbury, there are also opportunities for brownfield development, particularly in Newbury, and for allocation of additional greenfield sites.
+Further growth for Newbury and Thatcham has been set in the context of a long-term Vision developed for both towns, ensuring growth is sustainable in the longer term.